gruyaume/goops/README.md

 }
 ```

-You can find an example of the library in the [certificates charm](https://github.com/gruyaume/certificates-operator) repository.
+You can find an example of the library being used in the [certificates charm repository](https://github.com/gruyaume/certificates-operator).

 ## Design principles